 - It is an offence to dispose of domestic waste in such a way that is likely to cause pollution or harm to human health.
 This would include the burning of plastics, rubber or painted and treated materials, which can generate poisonous fumes.

 It is an offence to burn waste material giving rise to dark smoke in connection with a commercial activity, either at the business premises or if the waste is taken elsewhere to burn.
 Other legislation is enforced by the Environment Agency as all businesses have a duty of care to dispose of their waste in an appropriate manner.

 If you are being disturbed by smoke please speak to your neighbour and explain the problem, your neighbour may not be aware of the effects the bonfire is having.

 We have no power to deal with occasional bonfires.

 We can issue a notice requiring someone not to cause a statutory nuisance.
-Failure to comply with an abatement notice is a criminal offence and can result in a prosecution via a Magistrates' Court, with a fine of up to £5,000 imposed on those responsible.
+Failure to comply with an abatement notice is a criminal offence and can result in a prosecution via a Magistrates' Court, with a potentially unlimited fine imposed on those responsible.

 How is a complaint handled?

 - An officer will investigate your complaint and try to deal with the problem by visiting or sending a letter to notify your neighbour of the disturbance being caused.
 We will also ask you to keep a diary to record dates and times of your neighbour's fires and how they are affecting you.
 This is crucial information as it will allow us to establish if the circumstances are serious enough to possibly be a statutory nuisance.